-It is the student's responsibility to clock in and out using the Coursekey app on their preferred mobile device.
+- 1. It is the student's responsibility to clock in and out using the Coursekey app on their preferred mobile device.
 The school records attendance in clock hours and gives appropriate attendance credit for all hours attended and does not add or deduct attendance hours as a penalty.
-Other than the exception described in this paragraph, Paul Mitchell the School - Little Rock does not make corrections to any student's hours resulting from failure to properly use the time clock or failure to clock in or out during the time they are in school.
+Other than the exception described in this paragraph, Paul Mitchell the School Little Rock does not make corrections to any student's hours resulting from failure to properly use the time clock or failure to clock in or out during the time they are in school.
 One exception made is for a student to request an instructor to correct their time on the day of the error.
-So that a student has ample time to learn how to clock in and out, Paul Mitchell the School - Little Rock, at its discretion and with proper documentation, may make corrections while in CORE.
+So that a student has ample time to learn how to clock in and out, Paul Mitchell the School Little Rock, at its discretion and with proper documentation, may make corrections while in CORE.
 If you don't have your kit you will have to clock out and return with it.
-Your kit is essential to your success while you are enrolled in school.

-2. The school is open for the following hours:

-Monday - Friday: 9:00 AM to 7:30 PM

-Students will be allowed to enter the building when the school unlocks its doors at 8:30am.

-- 3. All courses require continuous attendance. - 4.
+Your kit is essential to your success while you are enrolled in school. - 2.
+The school is open for the following hours: - Monday Friday: 9:00 AM to 7:30 PM - Students will be allowed to enter the building when the school unlocks its doors at 8:30am. - 3.
+All courses require continuous attendance. - 4.
 The prescribed attendance schedule must be maintained each week. - 5.
 Students must be on time, as tardiness inhibits the learning process.
 Students who are late for theory, and guest artists will not be allowed to enter the classroom or clock in under the break.. - 6.
-During the contracted enrollment period, the student must maintain a 90% attendance average each month in order to complete the program by the contracted end date.
-The student is allowed to miss 10% of his or her scheduled hours before having to pay extra instructional charges.
-The student may use the 10% excused absences for vacation, doctor appointments, illness, etc.; however, the student can not be out of school 14 consecutive calendar days or he or she will be terminated.
-If the student must attend additional program hours beyond his or her contracted end date due to not meeting a 90% attendance average or to complete academic graduation requirements, the student will be charged an additional \$13.75 for each hour scheduled to complete after the schedule program length is reached. - Refer to the school enrollment agreement for the Enrollment agreement Period definition.
-Please note that if a student misses more than 14 consecutive calendar days, the student will be terminated from the program. - 7.
-Students who are late or cannot attend school must contact the school and talk to the school service desk immediately.
-Day students must call in by 8:30 AM. - 8.
-Students must request time off from school from the Future Professional Advisor. - 9.
-Students are required to be in attendance a minimum of:
+During the contracted enrollment period, the Student must maintain a 90% attendance average each month in order to complete the program by the expected/calculated completion date.
+The Student is allowed to miss 10% absent hours of their scheduled hours before having to pay extra instructional charges.
+The Student may use the 10% absent hours for vacation, doctor appointments, illness, etc.; however, the Student may not be out of school for 14 consecutive calendar days or they may be terminated.
+If the Student must attend additional program hours beyond their expected/calculated completion date due to not meeting a 90% attendance average or failure to complete academic graduation requirements, the Student will be charged an additional \$13.75 for each hour scheduled to complete after the expected/calculated completion date is reached.